Kmoto333/passcode-creator-privacy/README.md

 ## Data Collection

-PassCode Creator does not collect, store, transmit, or share any passwords or personal information entered or generated within the app.
+PassCode Creator does **not collect, store, transmit, or share passwords or personal information** entered or generated within the app.

-All password generation occurs locally on the user's device.
+All password generation occurs **locally on the user's device**.

 ---

 ## Advertising

-PassCode Creator displays advertisements provided by Google AdMob, a third-party advertising service operated by Google.
+PassCode Creator displays advertisements provided by **Google AdMob**, a third-party advertising service operated by Google.

-Google AdMob may automatically collect certain information from your device for advertising and analytics purposes, including:
+Google AdMob may collect certain information including:

 - Device identifiers (such as the advertising identifier)
 - Advertising interaction data (such as ad impressions or clicks)
 - App performance and diagnostic data

-This data collection is handled by Google and is subject to Google's privacy policies.

 Learn more:

 https://policies.google.com/privacy

 ---

 ## Third-Party Services

-PassCode Creator uses the following third-party services:
+PassCode Creator uses:

 - Google AdMob (advertising)

-These services may collect data in accordance with their own privacy policies.
+These services may collect data according to their own privacy policies.

 ---

 ## Data Storage

-PassCode Creator does not store any user-generated passwords, personal data, or account information on external servers.
+PassCode Creator does **not store any passwords or personal data on external servers**.

 ---